bonsai-rx/docs/articles/reactive-distinctuntilchanged.md

 :::

 > [!NOTE]
-> This example requires the `Bonsai.WindowsInput` package to be installed.
+> This example requires the `Bonsai.Windows.Input` package to be installed.